SEND Policies

 How are the inspections carried out?

 In week three, inspectors are on-site for fieldwork, including meetings with leaders and practitioners and visits to a sample of local education, health, and/or care settings.
 During visits to settings, inspectors will evaluate children and young people’s experiences and outcomes by reviewing documents and records, and talking to practitioners.
-The settings visited are not subject to evaluation or judgement under this inspection, as they are subject to their own inspection arrangements, but their records and practice will be scrutinised.
+The settings visited are not subject to evaluation under this inspection, as they are subject to their own inspection arrangements, but their records and practice will be scrutinised.
 The joint SEND inspection is focused on how effectively local education, health, and care partners work together to improve experiences and outcomes for children and young people with SEND, with shared accountability.

-How will inspectors judge local areas?
+How will inspectors evaluate local areas?

 • Children and young people’s needs are identified accurately and assessed